-Efforts to promote problem gambling prevention and raise public awareness have not been as successful as the infrastructure development of the gambling treatment system.
+Efforts to establish a problem gambling prevention and public awareness system have not been as successful as the development of the gambling treatment system.
 Since the origination of DHHS supported problem gambling services, problem gambling prevention was considered an important area to address albeit of secondary importance to building a gambling treatment safety net.
 With extremely limited funds, the ACPG identified the need to strategically address prevention efforts and advised the Department to acquire consultation services to assist in the development efforts.
 By 2009, DHHS had an ACPG endorsed Problem Gambling Prevention Five-Year Strategic Plan.
 Two years into that plan, the budget for DHHS supported problem gambling services was dramatically reduced, resulting in the discontinuation of funding for all problem gambling prevention grants.
 In FY 2014, investments in problem gambling prevention services returned, although they did not pick up where they left off.
 Much of the problem gambling prevention infrastructure that had been in place was lost when programs ceased to be funded.
-Further, funding for prevention programs did not return to the same level as demand for treatment services was on the rise, leaving fewer dollars available for prevention programs (approximately \$200,000 a year).
+Further, funding for prevention programs did not return to the same level as demand for treatment services were on the rise, leaving fewer dollars available for prevention programs (approximately \$200,000 a year).
 When prevention funding was restored, problem gambling prevention grants were awarded to two entities, the Nevada Council on Problem Gambling (NCPG) and the Center for the Application of Substance Abuse Technologies (CASAT) at the University of Nevada, Reno (UNR).
-The CASAT program developed a problem gambling academic prevention course for Nevada colleges and universities and piloted that program at UNR targeting pre-service counseling, criminal justice, nursing education and public health focused students.
+The CASAT program developed a problem gambling prevention program for Nevada colleges and universities and piloted that program at UNR.
 This left the NCPG as being the primary provider of problem gambling prevention activities for the rest of the state.
 During the SFY 2018 and 2019 budget cycle, concerns over weakening problem gambling prevention grantee's ability to successfully operate their proposed programs due to fragmenting the distribution of allotted prevention funds (\$200,000) resulted in awarding a single prevention grant for statewide problem gambling prevention services.
 The grant awardee, the NCPG, applied a dual approach to its problem gambling prevention efforts through utilizing its existing infrastructure to expand core education, awareness, and advocacy programs, and developed an outreach and strategic partnership program.